bdwilson/ThingSpeak-BMWi/README.md

 - You also need a [ThingSpeak](https://thingspeak.com) account.
 It is free and you have plenty of "free" messages (3 million/yr) to support this app.

+- If you want to track Kappa Max (max kWh), see [here](https://github.com/bdwilson/ThingSpeak-BMWi/tree/master/KappaMax).

 Once you've done these, copy bmwmiles.py to your python directory inside BMW-i-Remote.
 Run it and make sure you can get the # of miles for your car.
 If not, then you need to fix that first.